Young parents build healthy relationships

 “We were happy the delivery was normal.
 My wife gave birth to a healthy baby.
 I continued going to the parenting classes to learn more about children’s early development,” Vivek says.

-“I learnt we needed to focus on the first few years of the child’s life, as during this time, a child’s brain develops at an extraordinary rate.
+“I learned we needed to focus on the first few years of the child’s life, as during this time, a child’s brain develops at an extraordinary rate.
 This provides an opportunity to shape their ability to learn.”

 Sangita tells us that they both share the household chores equally.
-“It all started during my pregnancy but Vivek continued helping me with the cooking, cleaning and taking care of the baby.
+“It all started during my pregnancy but Vivek continued helping me with the cooking, cleaning, and taking care of the baby.
 They have developed a close bond because of this.”

 Children develop through play